 The foot and ankle are made up of bones, joints, muscles, and soft tissues.
 Together, these structures allow us to stand upright and perform activities like walking, running, and jumping.

 - The forefoot, containing the five toes (phalanges) and the five longer bones (metatarsals), bears half of the body’s weight and balances pressure on the ball of the foot.

 - The midfoot, a pyramid-like collection of bones that form the arch of the foot, serves as a shock absorber.

-Drs.
-Clanton and Haytmanek have significant experience treating complex sports-related injuries, as well as other conditions of the foot and ankle.
+Dr. Haytmanek has significant experience treating complex sports-related injuries, as well as other conditions of the foot and ankle.